swiftlang/swift-evolution/proposals/nnnn-implicit-open-existentials.md

 }
 ```

-This proposal preserves the semantics of the call above by not opening the existential argument in cases where the existential type satisfies the corresponding generic parameter's conformance requirements.
-Should Swift eventually grow a mechanism to make existential types conform to protocols (e.g., so that `any Hashable` conforms to `Hashable`), then such conformances will also be considerd to suppress implicit opening.
+This proposal preserves the semantics of the call above by not opening the existential argument in cases where the existential type satisfies the corresponding generic parameter's conformance requirements according to the results above.
+Should Swift eventually grow a mechanism to make existential types conform to protocols (e.g., so that `any Hashable` conforms to `Hashable`), then such conformances will **not** suppress implicit opening, because any code that made use of these conformances would be newly-valid code and would start with implicit-opening semantics.

+Swift 6 will be a major language version change that can incorporate some semantics- and source-breaking changes.
+In Swift 6, the suppression mechanism described in this section will *not* apply, so the `passBox` example above would open the value of `p` and bind `T` to that opened existential type.
+This provides a more consistent semantics that, additionally, subsumes all of the behavior of `type(of:)` and the hidden `_openExistential` operation.

 ## Source compatibility

-This proposal is defined specifically to avoid most impacts on source compatibility.
+This proposal is defined specifically to avoid most impacts on source compatibility, especially in Swift 5.
 Some calls to generic functions that would previously have been ill-formed (e.g., they would fail because `any P` does not conform to `P`) will now become well-formed, and existing code will behavior in the same manner as before.
 As with any such change, it's possible that overload resolution that would have succeeded before will continue to succeed but will now pick a different function.
 For example:

 ```swift
 protocol P { }